-Sprinter Sacre and Big Buck’s will be among the racing heroes on parade at this year’s Horse of the Year Show (HOYS) during the Sunday evening gala performance on 6 October.
+Cue Card and Balthazar King are to join the racing heroes on parade at this year’s Horse of the Year Show (HOYS) during the Sunday evening gala performance on 6 October.

-It will be a one-off HOYS appearance for the equine stars, whose combined career winnings exceed £10 million.
-The former top National Hunt duo will be joined by Grand National victors Neptune Collonges, Pineau De Re and Bindaree, while the first novice winner of the Gold Cup, Coneygree, and popular hurdler, The New One, will also be taking part.
+It had already been announced that former National Hunt stars Sprinter Sacre and Big Buck’s would be on parade, joined by Grand National victors Neptune Collonges, Pineau De Re and Bindaree, while the first novice winner of the Gold Cup, Coneygree, and popular hurdler, The New One, will also be taking part.

 Spectators are set for a treat with an impressive showcase planned, a first for the Birmingham-based show.